alexsereno/bigmachine.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-sub_title: "Workout tracking for real humans"
+sub_title: "Take your workouts Super Saiyan"

 actions:
   - label: "Download for iOS"